-Potrero John Trail is a 5.1 mile out and back trail located near Ojai, CA. The trail is good for all skill levels and primarily used for hiking and camping.
+Potrero John Trail is a 5.1 mile out and back trail located near Ojai, California.
+The trail is good for all skill levels and primarily used for hiking and camping.
 Dogs are also able to use this trail.

 Directions from Ventura: Travel north on Highway 33 for about 32 miles to the trailhead on the right(north) side of the road.